After an invoice draft is created, the next steps are to review, finalize, and send it to your client—or transfer it to your accounting system.

 Editing the Invoice

-If the invoice has already been copied to accounting, you’ll need to re-sync it.
+If the invoice has already been copied to accounting, re-sync it to reflect changes.

 If you sent the invoice to a client or manually marked it as sent, you won't be able to edit it further.
 However, you can mark it as unsent if needed.